OasisLMF/oasis_keys_server/README.md

     cp -R _build/html/* .

-Add and commit these files to the local repository, and then update the remote repository on GitHub.
-Then copy the same files to the Oasis API server docs static subfolder in the publication repository

-    cp -R _build/html/* /path/to/your/OasisLMF.github.io/oasis_keys_server/

-Add and commit the new files in the publication repository, and then update the remote repository on GitHub - GitHub pages will automatically publish the new documents to the documentation site https://oasislmf.github.io/oasis_keys_server/.
+Add and commit these files to the local repository, and then update the remote repository on GitHub - GitHub pages will automatically publish the new documents to the documentation site https://oasislmf.github.io/oasis_keys_server/.

 # First Steps

 After cloning the repository (see the GitHub instructions on repository home page) and entering the repository folder you should install the package requirements using

     sudo pip install -r requirements.txt

-(You may need to omit the sudo if you are in a virtualenv.)
+(You may need to omit the `sudo` if you are in a virtual environment.)

-Provided that sys.path contains the absolute path to the repository folder you can now import the package or its components in the normal way.
+Provided that `sys.path` contains the absolute path to the repository folder you can now import the package or its components in the normal way.